 Peer Review Process

 JOHD data papers are fully peer reviewed to ensure that they are accurate and that the datasets they describe meet the journal’s criteria.
+JOHD operates a single-blind peer review process, meaning that reviewers remain anonymous for the review process.
 The datasets themselves are not reviewed in terms of validity or importance.

 The aim of the JOHD peer review process is to ensure that each paper correctly describes the data, and that it has been openly archived in accordance with best practices.
 The datasets themselves are not reviewed in terms of validity or importance.
 Negative results for example can be useful to other researchers, and even data with inaccuracies (known or unknown) can help others to better contextualise research conclusions.